formlio/forml/docs/lifecycle.rst

         $ python3 setup.py bdist_4ml

 Upload
-    Build and wrap the project into a runnable *Artifact* producing a new *Lineage* (that can then be used within the *Production Lifecycle*) and upload it to a persistent registry.
+    Build and wrap the project into a runnable *Artifact* producing a new *Release* (that can then be used within the *Production Lifecycle*) and upload it to a persistent registry.

     .. note::
-       Each particular registry allows uploading only distinct monotonically increasing lineages per any given project, hence executing this stage twice against the same registry without incrementing the project version will fail.
+       Each particular registry allows uploading only distinct monotonically increasing releases per any given project, hence executing this stage twice against the same registry without incrementing the project version will fail.

     Example::